Nigger: Early use

-The word nigger, then spelled in English neger or niger, appeared in the 16th century as an adaptation of French nègre, itself from Spanish negro.
+The word nigger, then spelled in English as neger or niger, appeared in the 16th century as an adaptation of French nègre, itself from Spanish negro.
 They go back to the Latin adjective niger ([ˈnɪɡɛr]), meaning "black".

-In its original English-language usage, nigger (also spelled niger) was a word for a dark-skinned individual.
+In its original English-language usage, nigger was a word for a dark-skinned individual.
 The earliest known published use of the term dates from 1574, in a work alluding to "the Nigers of Aethiop, bearing witnes".
 According to the Oxford English Dictionary, the first derogatory usage of the term nigger was recorded two centuries later, in 1775.

-In the colonial America of 1619, John Rolfe used negars in describing the African slaves shipped to the Virginia colony.
-Later American English spellings, neger and neggar, prevailed in New York under the Dutch and in metropolitan Philadelphia's Moravian and Pennsylvania Dutch communities; the African Burial Ground in New York City originally was known by the Dutch name Begraafplaats van de Neger (Cemetery of the Negro).
+In 1619 colonial America, John Rolfe used negars in describing the African slaves shipped to the Virginia colony.
+Later American English spellings, neger and neggar, prevailed in New York under the Dutch, as well as in the metropolitan Philadelphia's Moravian and Pennsylvania Dutch communities; the African Burial Ground in New York City originally was known by the Dutch name Begraafplaats van de Neger (Cemetery of the Negro).
 An early occurrence of neger in American English dates from 1625 in Rhode Island.
 Lexicographer Noah Webster suggested the neger spelling in place of negro in his 1806 dictionary.